May 2022 | New industrial units at Central Park in Avonmouth, Bristol.Read more

 278 Works New Spine Road, Waverley Gate, Catcliffe, RotherhamDownload Case Study

 As part of Rotherham’s Council’s Regeneration Plans for the area which was formerly the Coking Works at Orgreave.
 It is adjacent to the successfully growing Advanced Manufacturing Park there is consent for 10,000 New Homes, A new Waverley Primary Academy, with further plans for new Retail and Leisure Facilities.

 15,000 tonnes SHW Clause 803 Type 1 Subbase.

 Harworth Estates and Rotherham Metropolitan Borough Council.

-Meeting the Local Authority’s exacting Technical standards for an adoptable road, IBAA Type 1 sub base used an alternative to a primary material and covered with asphalt.
+Meeting the Local Authority’s exacting Technical standards for an adoptable road, Incinerator Bottom Ash Aggregate (IBAA) Type 1 subbase used an alternative to a primary material and covered with asphalt.

 The extraction of primary aggregates for construction and transport to construction sites places enormous pressure on the environment.
 Mineral mining accounts for 2.8% of the global greenhouse gas emissions.
 The use of manufactured aggregates from IBA prevents landfilling, mining of virgin raw materials and contributes to the circular economy.